tcet-opensource/tcet-linux-repo/README.md

 ## Warning

 *Please proceed with caution in this repository the packages uploaded in this repository go directly to users.
-Any bugs in these packages will be reflected in all installions of TCET linux.*
+Any bugs in these packages will be reflected in all installations of TCET Linux.*

 ## Rolling Release

 ***TCET Linux*** is a **rolling release** distro.
 The packages in this repository are hosted with github pages making updates and new features available to *all* TCET Linux users.

-Looking at the **[pacman.conf](https://github.com/tcet-opensource/tcet-linux/blob/main/airootfs/etc/pacman.conf)** file for a default TCET linux installation.
+Looking at the **[pacman.conf](https://github.com/tcet-opensource/tcet-linux/blob/main/airootfs/etc/pacman.conf)** file for a default TCET Linux installation.

 ### pacman.conf
 ```bash